September 28, 2018

 Check out this interesting Honeybee Forage Regions Map provided by NASA!

 Another huge factor (one of the most important!) is how the beeswax was handled by the beekeeper or honey processor during honey harvesting.
 Conscientious beekeepers treat their beeswax like the gold that it is and handle it carefully while removing the honey from the wax.
-If your candle-maker obtained their beeswax from a source that treated the wax gently, the beeswax will still retain its beautiful natural honey scent and you will have a lovely candle to burn and enjoy its fragrance.
-If the wax was treated with too much heat or near too much smoke, it can make the wax not nearly as desirable for candles.
+If your candle-maker obtained their beeswax from a source that treated the wax gently, the beeswax will still retain its beautiful natural honey scent and color.
+If the wax was treated with too much heat or near too much smoke, the wax can loose its fragrance and turn the wax a darker color.
 Most experienced beeswax candle-makers will have found a reliable and beautiful beeswax source that they trust.

 To read more about the colors and fragrances of beeswax, feel free to read our blog post on 'Why Beeswax Color Varies'.

 Some candle-makers buy their beeswax in large quantities from apiaries and they usually come in big blocks of wax that will need to be filtered by the candle-maker before using for candle crafting.
-Another way to obtain beeswax for candle-making is to purchase it from wax re-sellers that take the wax from the apiary and turns it into smaller wax blocks or wax pellets.
+Another way to obtain beeswax for candle-making is to purchase it from wax re-sellers that take the wax from the apiary and turn it into smaller wax blocks or wax pellets.
 Wax pellets are a lot easier to handle than huge wax blocks and they are ready to melt and use without any additional filtering by the candle-maker.
 This type of wax has its own type of scent as re-sellers obtain their wax from all over the United States and even overseas.
-Beeswax re-sellers have their proprietary methods of taking raw beeswax and turning it into pellets but as long as the wax is labelled 100% pure beeswax, then candle-makers can feel confident that they are getting 100% beeswax and not beeswax cut with less expensive wax.
+Beeswax re-sellers have their proprietary methods of taking raw beeswax and turning it into pellets, but as long as the wax is labelled 100% pure beeswax, then candle-makers can feel somewhat comfortable that they are getting 100% Pure Beeswax and not beeswax cut with less expensive wax.

-Some larger candle companies import their wax directly from China for cost savings and as long as the candle companies have good quality inspectors over there to make sure the wax is pure and not cut with less expensive waxes, then that should fine for candle-making.
-Ethical, experienced candle companies will make sure to use wax that is safe, and hopefully be upfront about whether the beeswax is 100% beeswax or a blend.
+Some larger candle companies import their wax directly from China for cost savings and as long as the candle companies have good quality inspectors over there to make sure the wax is pure and not cut with less expensive waxes, then that should be fine for candle-making.
+Beeswax imported from China is much less expensive than beeswax sourced from North America and allows the candle companies to sell their candles at very competitive prices.
+If the beeswax candle you purchase is much less expensive than any others out there, you may have reason to believe they are using wax sourced from overseas because there's not enough profit margin available to afford deep discounts and frequent sales using higher end wax.
+Ethical, experienced candle companies will make sure to use wax that is safe, and hopefully be upfront about whether their beeswax candle is 100% beeswax or a blend.

-As you can see from reading our How to Buy the Best Beeswax Candles blog series, there are too many variables out there to make one candle-maker the “BEST.”
+As you can see from reading our How to Buy the Best Beeswax Candles blog series, there are too many variables out there to make one candle-maker the BEST.
+Exaggerated marketing claims guaranteeing that their candles are the best beeswax candles you can buy is not realistic or fair to the consumer.
+Since we breathe what we burn, candle makers need to be as open and honest with their customers as they can without giving away proprietary information.
+As candle makers and sellers, we owe our customers straightforward information so they can make the best choices for their needs.
 Hopefully, our continuing blog posts on the subject will help candle buyers understand why there are so many good beeswax candle-makers out there and why you may prefer one over another.

-Thank you for taking time to read this blog post and stay tuned for Part Three!
+Thank you for taking time to read this blog post and please check out parts one and three!

 March 30, 2019